unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ### **OR**

-You can use the `OR` operator to check if at least one of the conditions is true
+You can use the o`OR` operator to check if at least one of the conditions is true

 ```xls
 [width] > 10 | [height] > 10